-Figure 3 – Indirect relationship between object and term (Ogden-Richard's triangle
+Figure 3 – Indirect relationship between object and term (Ogden-Richard's triangle)

 The dotted line between the object kidney and the term “kidney” indicates that there is only an indirect connection between objects and terms, since we first form a mental picture of (material and immaterial) objects before we name them.
 This "conceptualization" of objects is a mental activity based on abstraction.
 How does this abstraction work?
 In every (material or immaterial) object we observe certain characteristics, from which we abstract the most prominent ones in order to form a mental picture of the object.
 For example, a kidney is a physical object (an organ) with specific characteristics such as the shape of a bean.
 Over time, we can be presented with real kidneys or representations of kidneys ( e.g. photographs, drawings, etc.) and we are able to recognize this organ by its typical characteristics.
 This allows us to get a mental picture of the object kidney, which contains the most important characteristics of all kidneys we have ever seen in reality.
 The name or term "kidney" allows us to share this mental image with other people (in written or oral form).

 It must also be noted that there is no straightforward one-to-one relation between concept and term (i.e. one term refers to one concept) but a many-to-one relation may exist between term and concept.
 This is especially the case for clinical terminology, which − depending on the national language − uses numerous synonyms for one and the same concept.
 An example are the English terms “typhoid fever” and “infection by Salmonella Typhi” for the concept |typhoid fever|.